sethbilliau/Rbootcamp/README.md

 ## Your First R Script
 Using RStudio, open the Rbootcamp.R file and follow along.

-## Acknowledgements
+## Acknowledgements & Other Resources
-Stat 111 RBootcamp
+Solutions are in the other resources folder.

+The Harvard Open Data Project provided the first dataset in this bootcamp.
+(Full disclosure, I'm a member.)

+The more advanced Stat 111 RBootcamp is in the other resources folder.
+It was created by great TFS in that class (Sundar Solai, Shaoyang Ning, Everett Sussman).
+It's a great resource if you want to learn ggplot2 ? something we won't really teach in this course, but you're welcome to learn to improve your graphics.
+We encourage you to use ggplot in your final projects.

-Vincent Viego, my Math 23c partner last year
+Vincent Viego, my Math 23c partner last year deserves credit for his contributions to our final project.
+He's a fantastic data scientist and software engineer.